efh32/ML-Toolbox-Image-Classification/README.md

 1. Run train.py first in order to train the model.
 The model is trained using images found online.
 Create a csv file where the first column represents the link of the image and the second column represents the label of the image.
 Store the csv file in a google bucket and change the link in line 13 to match the google cloud bucket you stored the csv file.

-Lines 13 and 14 contains the following.
+Lines 13 and 14 in train.py contain the following.
+Change the first argument in the CsvDataSet function to match the bucket that stores the csv file used to train the model.
 ``` Python
 training_data = CsvDataSet('gs://my-bucket/snake_images_train'
 			, schema='image_url:STRING,label:STRING')